 Troy wants to move up to a higher class, with more displacement and more speed.
 The condition for moving up has been met.
 “The prerequisite was that I sell the Kawasaki.
 It worked out.
 The bike is gone.
 A rider from the Yamaha R3 Cup bought it and plans to use it to move up to the IDM.”

-So in 2023, Troy will be racing in the same class where his brother Christoph, who is seven years older, has long been a regular.
-Does this mean there will be competition from within the team?
-“I’ve never raced in the same class as him before,” the Supersport rookie reveals, adding, “I think it’s more of an incentive.
-Chris actually thinks it’s really good, because then we’ll have even more data that can help us move forward.”
+So in 2023, Troy will be racing in the class where his brother Christoph—who is seven years older—has long been a regular.
+Does this mean there’s competition coming from within the team?
+“I’ve never raced in the same class as him before,” the Supersport reveals, adding, “I think it’s more of an incentive.
+Chris actually thinks it’s really great, because then we’ll have even more data that can help us improve.”
 Troy will take over his brother’s current bike, while a brand-new one is being built for his brother.

 And there’s one thing that’s important to Troy Beinlich: “What I’m most looking forward to is racing against Micky Winkler again.
 He’s a close friend of mine—we work out together and hang out in our free time.
 But first, Micky needs to find someone to remove the nail from his thigh.
 It’s been stuck there since 2019.”